 L.L.
 Bean Cape (see more cape outfit ideas)

-I was traveling to Portland, Oregon for a weekend downtown years ago and met a woman who worked for a shoe company.
+I was traveling to Portland, Oregon ago and met a woman who worked for a shoe company.
 Surprisingly, to her, I’d heard of the brand (because Nordstrom carried it and we know I have lots of reasons for shopping at Nordstrom).

 We got to talking about the difficulties of getting enough sales for the brand because it was more expensive but not a designer brand.

 I knew exactly what she meant.
 My mom instilled the idea of buying fewer pieces at higher quality years ago.
 It’s why I continue to wear the same pieces year and year – and the clothing hasn’t fallen apart!

 It’s hard to make the jump from getting a bargain on a piece of clothing to buying long-lasting clothes that are likely more expensive.
 This is especially the case if the item is by a brand with whom you aren’t familiar.
 I get it!